Adam-Gamil/online-book-reader-java/README.md

 # 📚 Online Book Reader

-A C++ console-based online book reader application that allows users to sign up, log in, read books, and save their reading progress.
+A Java console-based online book reader application that allows users to sign up, log in, read books, and save their reading progress.
 Admins can also add new books to the library.
 The app simulates a basic e-reader experience, with user management and book management features.

 ## 🚀 Features